• B.A. Religious Studies: Socially Engaged Religious Traditions

 • How awareness of awareness can lead to difficult cognitive, emotional, and somatic experiences

-• Meditation induced somatic hyper-sensitivity and cognitive hyper-reflexivity
+• Somatic hyper-sensitivity and cognitive hyper-reflexivity

 • Non-referential panic and terror